Magnum1213/Magnum1213.github.io/_featured_tags/posts/aitech/days.md

 ---
 # Featured tags need to have either the `list` or `grid` layout (PRO only).
-layout: list
+layout: tag-list

 # The title of the tag's page.
-title: Posts
+title: 회고록

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: posts
+slug: days

 # (Optional) Write a short (~150 characters) description of this featured tag.
-description: >
+#description: >
-  This is Main Posts.
+#  This is Main Posts.

 # (Optional) You can disable grouping posts by date.
 # no_groups: true